cyberark/cyberark-conjur-cli/CONTRIBUTING.md

 #### Running as a process

 We provide the option to run the integration tests as a process.
-This means integration tests can run in the same way a user would use our CLI; without Python installed on the machine, using the Conjur CLI exec.
+This means integration tests can run in the same way a user would use our CLI- without Python installed on the machine, using the Conjur CLI exec.

 The integration tests are wrapped in an integration_test_runner Python module to run in a Python-free environment.
 That way, tests can be run cross-platform.